Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 Building independence for teenagers with ADHD

 Independence for all teenagers is about trying new things, taking on more responsibility, making decisions by themselves, and working out who they are and what they want to be.
+Achieving independence is an essential part of your child’s journey towards adulthood.

 Here are strategies that can help your child with attention deficit hyperactivity disorder (ADHD) develop independence:

 - Work with your child on goals for home, school, friendship and activities like sport.
-For example, your child might have goals like finishing homework before dinner or replying to messages from friends.
-Help your child think about how to get motivated and work towards their goals.
+For example, your child might aim to finish homework before dinner or reply to messages from friends before the end of the day.

 - Involve your child in making family rules.
 This can help your child feel heard and valued.